| | | | | |

 (Obviously, the point all along was that the core tenets of critical race theory were being infused into lesson plans, just as DEI represents a variation of Marxist ideology and is not literally a Bolshevik-sponsored endeavor.)

 Understanding the Marxist influence on the contemporary woke mindset is valuable and helps draw attention to just how anti-American this mindset is.
 But at the same time, it potentially deflects attention from other influences that are every bit as pernicious, if not worse.
+This brings us to the second book we wanted to highlight for our readers, The Identity Trap: A Story of Ideas and Power in Our Time by Johns Hopkins political science professor Yascha Mounk. |

-Published shortly after Rufo’s book in fall 2023, The Identity Trap does not have as much of a natural constituency.
+| | Published shortly after Rufo’s book in fall 2023, The Identity Trap does not have as much of a natural constituency.
 Whereas Rufo is a self-described conservative political activist who has directly aligned himself with prominent Republican politicians, Mounk is a self-described liberal.
+In writing this book, Mounk set out to rope people on the left back towards the traditional center from the dead end of extreme progressivism.
+As a result, he appears to have irritated people on both the left and the right.

 Folks on the left have criticized him for betraying their cause, while some conservatives were frustrated by his gentle and diplomatic attitude towards those who are actively seeking to destroy our country.
 While Rufo takes no prisoners, there is perhaps a sense of appeasement in Mounk’s approach and excessive charity towards the other side, which could rub red meat conservatives the wrong way.